libp2p/js-libp2p/doc/GETTING_STARTED.md

     streamMuxer: [MPLEX]
   }
 })

-// start libp2p
-await node.start()

-// register protocol /double/1.0.0
-// this protocol expects to receive numbers from
-// other peers, double them and send them back libp2p.handle('/double/1.0.0', ({ stream }) => {
-  // Receive data from the stream
-  // Make intended operations
-  // Send the result back to the stream pipe(
-    stream,
-    toBuffer, // guarantee that we receive a buffer function transform (source) {
-      return (async function * () {
-        for await (const val of source) {
-          // Needs to convert from buffer
-          yield Number(val.toString()) * 2
-        }
-      })()
-    },
-    stream
-  )
-})

-// connect to a known peer through its multiaddr const ma = '/ip4/104.236.176.52/tcp/9000/ws/p2p/QmSoLnSGccFuZQJzRadHn95W2CrSFmZuTdDWP8HXaHca9z' const conn = await node.dial(ma)

-// the node should also support this protocol
-// otherwise this will throw an error const { stream } = await conn.newStream(['/double/1.0.0'])

-const response = await pipe(
-  [1, 2, 3],
-  stream,
-  collect
-)
-// response: [2, 4, 6]

-// stop libp2p
-await node.stop()
 ```

 Protocols design is similar to an http api, where each protocol has an handler, receives a message and returns a response.

-Note that there are a lot of useful modules for working with async iterables, you can find them on [alanshaw/it-awesome](https://github.com/alanshaw/it-awesome).
-For example, we could use [alanshaw/paramap-it](https://github.com/alanshaw/paramap-it) to simplify the transform function above.
+If you want to create your own protocol, start by having a look at the [Protocol and Stream Muxing Example](../examples/protocol-and-stream-muxing).

 <details><summary>Read More</summary>
 If you want to know more about libp2p stream multiplexing, you should read the following content: